31. Central America part 1 – 2013

-After devoting ourselves to our non-profit responsibilities; running the Jane Austen Society (JASNA) New York Metro region, and then chairing JASNA’s annual meeting in Brooklyn for 800 attendees, as well as being Treasurer of the General Society of Mechanics and Tradesmen of the City of New York, I felt that I needed a real break from volunteer work.
+After devoting ourselves to our non-profit responsibilities; Jane Austen Society (JASNA) and the General Society of Mechanics and Tradesmen of the City of New York (GSMT), I felt that I needed a real break from volunteer work.
 Our solution: travel for five months in Central America in order to have a clean break.
-It was luxurious to experience slow, relaxed travel.

 Costa Rica is a perfect place for an eco-vacation.
 There are many national parks and private reserves that are havens for birds and animals.
 It is illegal to cut down primary forests or make pets of wild animals.
 English is widely spoken in tourist areas, tap water is safe to drink and the dollar is as acceptable to vendors as the Colons.